joostmeijles/blog/content/xc9_k8s_aks.md

     ```

 That's basically all to get a hybrid AKS cluster up and running!
-More detailed steps, e.g. how to connect ACR to your cluster are are described [here](https://github.com/joostmeijles/xc9-k8s/blob/master/k8s/README.md).
+More detailed steps, e.g. how to connect ACR to your cluster, are described [here](https://github.com/joostmeijles/xc9-k8s/blob/master/k8s/README.md).

 The movie below recaps the steps above and shows some basic commands to inspect your cluster.